srfoster/LanguagePathways/backend/README.md

 PLUGIN_DIR=`pwd`/plugins/ ENV=DEV ./scripts/admin-user stephen

 TODO:
 * USE: Be able to back up database.
 There are enough cards now to be paranoid about losing things!

-* CLI: Check that card due dates are being displayed correctly, past and future
 * CLI: yes/no/cancel abstraction with support for non-recognized responses
 * CLI: Be able to see how many cards are due vs not.
 Basic stats.